alexanderguzhva/milvus_gcc15_conan1/README.md

 Check `07a_setup_package_openssl.sh`

-This scripts introduces a recipe for OpenSSL 3.5.2.
-It is expected that this script fails for conan.
+This scripts introduces a recipe for OpenSSL 3.5.2 and puts into a local conan cache.
+It is **expected** that this script fails for conan.
 I'm not sure why but I cannot compile OpenSSL 3.5.2 (using uncommenting commented lines in the script).
+This hacky way will make conan to compile openssl during the milvus build.
 If you don't want such a hack, switch to OpenSSL 3.3.2 in `milvus/internal/core/conanfile.py`, which is the most recent available version in Conan 1 `conancenter` repo.

 ## Step 8.
 Setup Cyrus-Sasl package